 13. Pipe Wind Chimes

-Glass beads, fresh bamboo pipes, fishing lines, a round frame, branch hook are the supplies for this fabulous wind chime.
-The suspended bamboo tubes would amp up your interior décor.
+Glass beads, fresh copper pipes, nylon cord, and wooden circles are the supplies for this fabulous wind chime.
+The suspended tubes would amp up your interior décor.

 If you want, you can make these wind chimes out of copper tubing only.
 But the ceramic cup that acts as the base of the electrical conduit wind chime gives it an edge over the others.
 It boasts of majestic Corinthian looks.
 The metal make lends it an enchanting sound.
 You can even hang a golf club in the middle for a sporty look.